UPPMAX/NAISS_Slurm/docs/intro.md

     **Tetralith at NSC**

-    - for the course on 25th November a reservation has to be used after login, run the following command after login
+    - for the course on 25th November a reservation has to be used after login, run the following command after login: `hpc_usereservation slurm-training`

-    ```bash
-    hpc_usereservation slurm-training
-    ```

     - Project ID: ``naiss2025-22-934``
     - Project storage: ``/proj/courses-fall-2025/users``